Skip to content

 Basic Usage

-You can then place the embed code anywhere within the <body> of your page.
+You can create a player by using the media-manager-player element.
 The bare minimum require is to provide a media token which can be found on the media page.

 <div>